dimitrioskid/palindrome/README.md

 # Palindrome

-Transforming the string a palindrom with minimum character replacements.
+Transforming the string to a palindrom with minimum character replacements.